chrisyeh96/chrisyeh96.github.io/_posts/2017-08-28-deriving-batchnorm-backprop.md

 **Notation**: $$\odot$$ denotes the Hadamard (element-wise) product.
 In the case of $$\gamma \odot \hat{X}$$, where $$\gamma$$ is a row vector and $$\hat{X}$$ is a matrix, each row of $$\hat{X}$$ is multiplied element-wise by $$\gamma$$.

-**Gradient Notes**: Several times throughout this post, I mention my "gradient notes" which is [this document](https://www.overleaf.com/read/cxjrxqhkvfyb).
+**Gradient Notes**: Several times throughout this post, I mention my "gradient notes" which refers to [this document](https://www.overleaf.com/read/cxjrxqhkvfyb).

 ## Backpropagation Basics